Faster transit is coming to Rice Street & Robert Street

 Coordinated Project and G Line station designs

 Some of the G Line station designs have been developed in coordination with infrastructure projects led by city and county partners.
-Notably, designs for three stations along Robert Street in downtown Saint Paul and designs for five stations along Rice Street in Saint Paul were completed through collaborative efforts with projects led by Ramsey County and the City of Saint Paul.
+Notably, designs for three stations along Robert Street in downtown St. Paul and designs for five stations along Rice Street in St. Paul were completed through collaborative efforts with projects led by Ramsey County and the City of St. Paul.
 Since design work for these coordinated projects has already been finalized, changes to station designs in these areas are not anticipated.
 For additional details, please visit the Rice Street Reconstruction and Robert Street Reconstruction project pages.

 What is the METRO G Line?